aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-fonts/deleting-embedded-font/_index.md

 /slides/fonts/embedded/{fontName}|DELETE|Removes specified embedded font and returns presentation.|[DeleteEmbeddedFontOnline]()|
 ### **cURL Example**

-The code examples below show how to delete embedded font both, in presentation from the request or the storage.
+The code examples below show how to delete an embedded font from a presentation in the storage, and in request body.
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}

 {{< tab tabNum="1" >}}